Where to Walk and Not Walk the Great Wall of China

 Tower 8

-We continued our walk back to Tower 8 where we came across a photo shoot.
-A Chinese couple in traditional dress.
+We continued our walk back to Tower 8, where we saw a photo shoot of a Chinese couple in traditional dress.

 Fun at Tower 8 on the Great China Wall

-Terry was enthralled (probably the red fishnet stockings and red stilettos) and started taking photos too.
+Terry was enthralled (probably by the red fishnet stockings and red stilettos) and started taking photos, too.

-The photographer then approached Terry asking if he could photograph Terry taking photos of the couple?
-He wanted Terry to appear in his photos and obviously didn’t mind his bright orange shirt.
+The photographer then approached Terry and asked if he could photograph him taking photos of the couple.
+He wanted Terry to appear in his photos and didn’t mind his bright orange shirt.

 Terry with his new ‘friend’